Yates: Comey went 'rogue' with Flynn interview

 When asked if Biden mentioned the Logan Act, Yates said she could not recall.
 She did say that Comey spoke about the Logan Act, but that she did not remember if he said this during the Oval Office meeting or in a conversation afterward.

 Speaking further on the Flynn investigation, Yates said she supported the probe.
 She also supported Flynn's prosecution for providing false statements to the FBI, stating that Flynn's lies were "absolutely material" to the investigation.
+She said that the Justice Department's decision to dismiss Flynn's case was "highly irregular," and that in her nearly 30 years as a federal prosecutor she had "never seen" anything like it.